MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## Debugging

-Frankly, I found debugging harder than other envionments.
+Frankly, I found debugging harder than other environments.
 I missed having notebook-like features.
 There's a variable explorer, but it's weaker than in an IDE like Spyder.
 On the plus side, you can set breakpoints and step through the code.

 ## Code completion